icebarf/lispy/readme.md

 Lispy is a lisp implementation which was invented by Daniel holden [in his book BuildYourOwnLisp](http://buildyourownlisp.com/).
 It is a dynamically typed interpreted language.

-More info about this can be found on my [website](https://sysgrammer.github.io/docs/lispy_docs.html).
+More info about this can be found on my [website](https://sysgrammer.github.io/docs/).

 ## Installation and compilation

 ### Depenencies
 - Make
 - GCC
-- libedit
+- Editline

 ### Linux